 My mother was six when she fled to the United States from Cuba with my abuela and her two siblings.
 After reuniting with my abuelo who fought against Fidel Castro in the Bay of Pigs War, they moved to Chicago, where they built a life for themselves completely from scratch, still gripping tenderly onto the heritage and cultures that connected them to families and friends back at home.
-In their efforts to keep and sustain our family’s Cuban heritage, my abuelos and my mother taught me and my siblings to love and cherish the many different and beautiful contributions that their island country has given to the world: cuisine, cafecito, Bacardí, music and José Marti.
+In their efforts to keep and sustain our family’s Cuban heritage, my abuelos and my mother taught me and my siblings to love and cherish the many different and beautiful contributions that their island country has given to the world: cuisine, cafecito, Bacardí, music, and José Marti.

-I have heard the story of my abuelos’ wedding day more than a hundred times; the tale of how my mother cried when kids at her school called my abuelo —a Bay of Pigs prisoner who singlehandedly saved hundreds of lives after being captured by Castro — a criminal; the account of my abuela wringing her hands as she debated enrolling her children in Operation Peter Pan and how she later boarded a cargo ship holding onto only her, them and memories to meet my abuelo in the United States.
+Like my abuelos and my mother’s stories of Cuba, “Guantanamera” is a song that has grown and adapted through its journey.
+I have heard the story of my abuelos’ wedding day more than a hundred times; the tale of how my mother cried when kids at her school called my abuelo —a Bay of Pigs prisoner who singlehandedly saved hundreds of lives after being captured by Castro — a criminal; the account of my abuela wringing her hands as she debated enrolling her children in Operation Peter Pan and how she later boarded a cargo ship holding onto only her children and memories of her life to meet my abuelo in the United States.
 Each anecdote is the same but is always slightly altered in some way depending on the storyteller’s mood and time that I plead for their retelling.
 Some days they’re drawn out, told with prideful smiles, but often they’re said quickly with an ache to forget the portal of bittersweet memories my questions have sent them through.
 So similarly goes the many different versions of “Guantanamera.”

+It is widely accepted that the original lyrics of the song, considered to be Cuba’s unofficial anthem, were romantic in nature, but over time, the song has been interpreted as a political ode.
 Brought from the rural regions of the island and to airwaves by Cuban radio host Joseíto Fernández in the 1920s, the song quickly caught on among fans.
 Fernández performed it regularly on his show and, in the tradition of most folk music, improvised and changed verses based on the week’s events.
-Some days he sang about politics, and other days he crooned about azucar and its rising costs.
+Some days he sang about politics, and other days he purred lyrics that harped about azucar and its rising costs.
 Still, the song’s opening lines and chorus, “Guantanamera, guajira Guantanamera / Guantanamera, guajira Guantanamera,” always remained the same.

 Cuban composer Julián Orbón adapted the “official” lyrics to the song using verses from Cuban freedom fighter José Martí’s poetry collection “Versos Sencillos.”
 Orbón’s version, the one most commonly recorded by music artists, used Marti’s lines about a “sincere man” who was from “where the palm trees grow (Yo soy un hombre sincero/ De donde crece la palma).“

-weird rap song to promote recycling) and performed by a wide range of artists.
+offbeat rap song to promote recycling) and performed by a wide range of artists.
 In 1966, the Sandpipers did a version that became an international hit, and in the years that followed, singers like Jimmy Buffett, Pitbull and even the Fugees recorded their own editions.
 My personal favorite is the one sung by Cuban-born singer Celía Cruz on her album “Bravo” in 1967.

-My broken Spanish has never quite allowed me to communicate with my abuelo in his native language fluently, but “Guantanamera” has let me do so.
+My Spanish has never quite allowed me to communicate with my abuelo in his native language fluently, but “Guantanamera” has let me do so.

 Most conversations with my abuelo come with a melding of his so-so English and my mediocre Spanish.
-Together, we’re able to find a common ground that allows us to make each other laugh, exchange “te amo mucho muchos” and grants me the ability to learn about the family and life he was forced to leave behind.
+Together, we’re able to find a common ground that allows us to make each other laugh, exchange “te quiero mucho muchos” and grants me the ability to learn about the family and life he was forced to leave behind.
 In worse case scenarios, my abuela, a retired Spanish teacher, or my mother will intervene to translate.
 But when it comes to “Guantanamera,” abuelo and I have never needed assistance.
 Together, we’ve sung the song, our separately known variants, not always familiar with the lines each other sings but always well aware that in those moments they fill us with a deep love for each other and the versions of Cuba we both know.

 “Guantanamera” is a song that has had a rhythmic presence in my life for as long as I can remember.